voidquark/el_patching/README.md

 Apply OS patches on Enterprise Linux machines (e.g. RHEL, CentOS, Rocky, Alma, Fedora ).
 You can decide which patching method you want to use.
 There are 3 methods:

-- `all` - Apply all patches on target host
+- `all` - Apply all patches on target a host
-- `security` - Apply only security patches on target host
+- `security` - Apply only security patches on target a host
-- `bugfix` - Apply only bugfix patches on target host
+- `bugfix` - Apply only bugfix patches on target a host

 **I strongly advise visiting the blog post for detailed information and my recommendation. - BLOG POST SOON**